 Not far from here, in the town of Hauganes, you can go whale-watching in Eyjafjörður.
 By far, this is one of the best places for whale-watching in Iceland.
 The waters are calm, with hardly any waves and when the boat is approaching the whales, they turn off the engines altogether so that the whales will not be spooked.

-By the beach, you can find Hauganes Hot Pot, some outdoor hot tubs by the ocean and one of the hot tub are in a boat.
+By the beach, you can find Hauganes Hot Pot, some outdoor hot tubs by the ocean, and one of the hot tub is in a boat.
 You can get the entrance bracelet from Baccalá bar and the entrance is 12000 isk per person (at the time of writing).

 From here, you will go to the campsite.
 I suggest staying outside of Akureyri.
 The campsite at Dalvik is quite nice.
 1250isk per person, 1000isk for electricity.
 There is a kitchen, washing machine, dryer, and wifi.
 A swimming pool is by the side.